-Finally, persons may use "Reportit!" as a place to report and learn about incidents of bias discrimination, and/or harassment.
-A report can be made anonymously, or the reporter can request that contact be made.
-"Reportit!" is located at http://reportit.unh.edu/index.html.
-This is linked on the homepage for the Affirmative Action and Equity Office.
-That URL is www.unh.edu/affirmativeaction/index.html.
-"Reportit!" is not monitored 24-hours a day.
+Finally, persons may use "Ethics Point Incident Report Form online!" as a place to report incidents or potential discrimination, discriminatory harassment, hate/bias, civil rights-relat4ed retaliation, sexual harassment, sexual assault, domestic violence, dating violence, and stalking can all be reported using the IRF.
+A report can be made anonymously, or the reporter can provide their name to receive outreach from the Civil Rights & Equity Office.
+The Incident Report Form is linked on the homepage of Civil Rights & Equity Office.
+That URL is www.unh.edu/incidentreportform.
+"Ethics Point!" is not monitored 24-hours a day.